 Acute upper urinary tract obstruction

-See also separate article Urinary Tract Stones (Nephrolithiasis).
+See also separate Urinary Tract Stones (Nephrolithiasis) article.

 - Advise patients that most stones <5 mm in diameter will pass spontaneously, as will 50% of those between 5-10 mm; however, most stones >10 mm in diameter will require intervention:

 - Acute symptoms rarely last for more than 72 hours.
 Pain and vomiting require management - for severe pain, an anti-inflammatory, usually IM diclofenac 75 mg, repeated after 30 minutes if there is no response or, alternatively, diclofenac suppositories 100 mg PR, or morphine (where NSAIDs are contra-indicated).

-- Patients with renal colic may be managed at home provided they are able to maintain good fluid intake and urinary output, pain is controlled, they have good social support, are not elderly or have significant other co-morbidities and that they fully understand to contact a doctor urgently if fever, rigors, or increasing or abrupt recurrence of pain take place.
+- Patients with renal colic may be managed at home provided they are able to maintain good fluid intake and urinary output, pain is controlled, they have good social support, are not elderly or have significant other co-morbidities and that they fully understand the need to contact a doctor urgently if fever, rigors, or increasing or abrupt recurrence of pain take place.
 They should also be urgently referred to urology for outpatient investigation.